Magic square: Special methods of construction

-Over the millennium, many ways to construct magic squares have been discovered.
+Over the millennia, many ways to construct magic squares have been discovered.
 These methods can be classified as general methods and special methods, in the sense that general methods allow us to construct more than a single magic square of a given order, whereas special methods allow us to construct just one magic square of a given order.
 Special methods are specific algorithms whereas general methods may require some trial-and-error.

-Special methods are standard and most simple ways to construct a magic square.
-It follows certain configurations / formulas / algorithm which generates regular patterns of numbers in a square.
+Special methods are the most simple ways to construct magic squares.
+They follow certain algorithms which generate regular patterns of numbers in a square.
 The correctness of these special methods can be proved using one of the general methods given in later sections.
 After a magic square has been constructed using a special method, the transformations described in the previous section can be applied to yield further magic squares.
 Special methods are usually referred to using the name of the author(s) (if known) who described the method, for e.g. De la Loubere's method, Starchey's method, Bachet's method, etc.

-Magic squares exist for all values of n, except for order 2.
+Magic squares are believed to exist for all orders, except for order 2.
 Magic squares can be classified according to their order as odd, doubly even (n divisible by four), and singly even (n even, but not divisible by four).
 This classification is based on the fact that entirely different techniques need to be employed to construct these different species of squares.
-Odd and doubly even magic squares are easy to generate; the construction of singly even magic squares is more difficult but several methods exist, including the LUX method for magic squares (due to John Horton Conway) and the Strachey method for magic squares.
+Odd and doubly even magic squares are easy to generate; the construction of singly even magic squares is more difficult but several methods exist, including John Horton Conway's LUX method for magic squares and the Strachey method for magic squares.